0x161e-swei/covert-channel-101/README.md

 ## Description of the covert channel

 We started our implementation using the ideas explained in the paper [C5: Cross-Cores Cache Covert Channel][c5] by
-C. Maurice et al. presented at DIMVA conference 2015.
+C. Maurice et al. presented at DIMVA 2015.
 The covert channel described in that paper works in three steps:

 1. The receiver probes one set of lines repeatedly: the access is fast because the data is in its L1 (and the LLC by inclusive feature) cache.